axelvaldez/radical-companies/_posts/missing chapters/2023-02-27-not-about-government-but-about-governance.markdown

 ---

 <div style="display:none;">
- <p>Goverments are <span class="_paradigm">Fiat</span> institutions, based on dictatorships-known-as-businesses.
+ <p>Goverments are  institutions, based on dictatorships-known-as-businesses.
 What&rsquo;s important is governance.</p>
 </div>

 <h1>&nbsp;</h1>
  <p>The nice story is that governments protect us and our country&rsquo;s borders and therefore need to have a monopoly on force and foreign policy.
-The other story is that goverments are <span class="_paradigm">Fiat</span> organizations, dependant on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&nabla;&hairsp;</sup></a></p>
+The other story is that goverments are  organizations, dependant on dictatorships-known-as-businesses.<a href="#en02"><sup id="bm02">&nabla;&hairsp;</sup></a></p>
  <p>What we do need, and always emerges is <em>governance</em>.
 A way to collaborate, live, and work together.
 You don&rsquo;t need governance if you are stranded in an island by yourself.
 The only &lsquo;agreement&rsquo; you can have with the other dangerous animals in the island is, <span class="_quotespan">If you come near me again, and you scare me, I will slaughter you.</span> But that doesn&rsquo;t work with people.
 You need governance with people.</p>
  <p>Governance is about collaborating to create and change those agreements.
 Our ability to transform the culture is the point.</p>

 <h1>Rules and Punishment</h1>
  <p>Making up rules that others must follow is easy to do, but harder to implement.
-In <span class="_paradigm">Fiat</span> environments we use some form of punishment for people who don&rsquo;t follow them rules.
+In  environments we use some form of punishment for people who don&rsquo;t follow them rules.
 Different levels of pain: litigation, penalties, prison.
 That holds a majority of people back, but only for a while.
 Eventually, when pain of following the rules is more so than the pain of raising hell, they revolt.</p>
  <p>In dictatorships, people revolt violently because that is what they know works; they have learned that.
 In places that lean towards democracy, people also revolt, but through non-violent ways, like assembling, protesting, and voting.
 Because that is what they &ldquo;know&rdquo; works.</p>

 <h1>Governance, Not Government</h1>